fsaintjacques/semver-tool/README.md

   get       Extract given part of <version>, where part is one of major, minor,
             patch, prerel, build, or release.

-  validate  Validate if <version> is a valid SEMVER, ouput to stdout valid or
+  validate  Validate if <version> follows the SEMVER pattern (see <version>
-            invalid.
-See <version> definition.
+            definition).
+Print 'valid' to stdout if the version is valid, otherwise print 'invalid'.

 See also:
   https://semver.org -- Semantic Versioning 2.0.0